SharmaNatvar/javaScript_project/soundKit/README.md

           <span>boom</span>
         </div>

-The <kbd><kbd> tag is used to define keyboard input.
+<kbd><kbd> => \tag is used to define keyboard input.
 The content inside is displayed in the browser's default monospace font.